 - How a 5GS NF requests or subscribes to the NWDAF for providing analytic information (or relevant analytic information subset);

 - How the NWDAF provides/updates the analytic information to the 5GS NF.

+- How the NWADF provides/updates the available analytic information metadata to the 5GS NF (or relevant analytic information subset).